Skip to main content

 The School Lunch Collective is committed to managing waste responsibly and supports the environmental goals of the programme.

-The recyclable aluminium meal trays are picked up from schools in the black Cambro Go Boxes they are delivered in for future recycling.
+The recyclable aluminium meal trays are picked up from schools and, where possible, will be recycled.
 Other waste is collected and disposed in landfill or recycled where possible.

 To help with the recycling of meal trays, we recommend students clean off food waste and remove wrapping before putting them in Go Boxes for pick-up.